History of ancient numeral systems

-Number systems have progressed from the use of fingers and tally marks, perhaps more than 40,000 years ago, to the use of sets of glyphs able to represent any conceivable number efficiently.
-The earliest known unambiguous notations for numbers emerged in Mesopotamia about 5000 or 6000 years ago.
+Numeral systems have progressed from the use of fingers and tally marks, perhaps more than 40,000 years ago, to the use of sets of glyphs able to represent any conceivable number efficiently.
+The earliest known clear notations for numbers emerged in Mesopotamia about 5000 or 6000 years ago.

 Prehistory

-Counting initially involves the fingers, given that digit-tallying is common in number systems that are emerging today, as is the use of the hands to express the numbers five and ten.
-In addition, the majority of the world's number systems are organized by tens, fives, and twenties, suggesting the use of the hands and feet in counting, and cross-linguistically, terms for these amounts are etymologically based on the hands and feet.
+The earliest form of counting involves the use of fingers, a practice termed finger-counting.
+This technique remains a common practice in modern times, and is mimicked by tally marks and the use of hands to express numbers five and ten.
+In addition, the majority of the world's number systems are organized by tens, fives, and twenties, suggesting the use of the hands and feet in counting; cross-linguistically, terms for these amounts are etymologically based on the hands and feet.
 Finally, there are neurological connections between the parts of the brain that appreciate quantity and the part that "knows" the fingers (finger gnosia), and these suggest that humans are neurologically predisposed to use their hands in counting.
-While finger-counting is typically not something that preserves archaeologically, some prehistoric hand stencils have been interpreted as finger-counting since of the 32 possible patterns the fingers can produce, only five (the ones typically used in counting from one to five) are found at Cosquer Cave, France.
+While finger-counting is typically not preserved in archaeological evidence, some prehistoric hand stencils have been interpreted as finger-counting; out of the 32 possible patterns the fingers can produce, only five (the ones typically used in counting from one to five) are found at Cosquer Cave, France.

 Since the capacity and persistence of the fingers are limited, finger-counting is typically supplemented by means of devices with greater capacity and persistence, including tallies made of wood or other materials.
 Possible tally marks made by carving notches in wood, bone, and stone appear in the archaeological record at least forty thousand years ago.
 These tally marks may have been used for counting time, such as numbers of days or lunar cycles, or for keeping records of quantities, such as numbers of animals or other valuable commodities.
 However, there is currently no diagnostic technique that can reliably determine the social purpose or use of prehistoric linear marks inscribed on surfaces, and contemporary ethnographic examples show that similar artifacts are made and used for non-numerical purposes.